JetSetIlly/Gopher2600/README.md

 Note that much of the information presented in the windows is editable in-place.
 For example, the contents of the CPU's PC register can be edited via the window.
 As in all areas of this project, the user is encouraged to experiment.

+A video of the debugger in action can be found [here](https://www.youtube.com/watch?v=3vLyRw8iVCA).

 #### Debugger Terminal

 As an alternative to GUI interaction the debugger can also be controlled through a terminal.
 This is available through the `terminal` window.
 The rest of this section describes the operation of the terminal in detail.